paneq/capybara-js_finders/README.md

 # Capybara JS Finders

 Capybara JS Finders is a set of additional finders for capybara.
-Currently it only contains cell finder which allows you to find a table cell based on cell and row descriptions.
+Currently it only contains cell finder which allows you to find a table cell based on column and row descriptions.

 ## Installation